postfixadmin/postfixadmin/debian/README.txt

 Random instructions for help:

 This 'debian' directory is used by dpkg-buildpackage when creating a .deb.

-If you wish to do it yourself, please try the following from within the trunk directory.
+You'll need to install :

+   apt-get install dpkg-dev quilt debhelper

+Then from within the trunk directory (or whatever forms the root of the postfixadmin project), do the following :

-1. Update debian/changelog; include your email address in the last change
+1. Update debian/changelog; include your email address in the last change (this is used to determine a gpg key to use)

 2. dpkg-buildpackage -rfakeroot